 - Step back and just leave my Bullet Journal for a week or so.
 Sometimes we just need a break to recharge our creative juices.

 - Switch to simple spreads.
-When I just feel exhausted I go back to basics and allow myself to just make to do lists and nothing more.
-In a few days after that I usually start having an inkling to create again.
+When I just feel exhausted I go back to basics and allow myself to just make to-do lists and nothing more.
+In a few days after that, I usually start having an inkling to create again.

 - Get inspired by the world around me.
 Sometimes I just go for a walk, look around and something sparkles my interest and creativity.
 Or I scroll through my feeds on Pinterest or Instagram and see something that gives me a great kick.

 If you’re having problems with motivation to Bullet Journal all together, not just the creative side, my main tip would be to first – take a break (but not too long!) and second and most important – to remember your why.
-Yes I had moments where even after a break I didn’t feel like it.
+Yes, I had moments where even after a break I didn’t feel like it.
 But I always had my why in front of me, I remembered how BuJo already changed my life and that I wanted to keep improving.

 Personally with time I face this issue less and less.
 By now, because I stuck to Bullet Journaling despite the low moments and lack of motivation, it became a habit and a part of me.
-Now even if I miss a few days here or there, I never stop it all together, I forgive myself and move on to plan the next day.
+Now even if I miss a few days here or there, I never stop it altogether, I forgive myself and move on to plan the next day.